Alma Systematic Alpha

 David has been at the forefront of systematic investment management for 30 years.
 He has founded two successful investment management companies: the first, AHL, was sold to Man Group in 1994; he launched the second, Winton, in 1997.
 A graduate of Cambridge University, David received a first-class Honours degree in natural sciences, specialising in theoretical physics.
 He founded Winton on the continuing belief that there exist long-term rewards for scientific research into financial markets.

-Prior to assuming his current role, Carsten oversaw the management and development of Winton’s investment strategy, having previously led the firm’s research in Zurich.
-Carsten joined Winton in 2008 as a senior scientist, after earning a Diploma in physics with distinction from RWTH Aachen in Germany and a PhD with distinction in particle physics from the University of Zurich.
+Carsten leads the development of Winton’s investment strategies and is responsible for the firm’s PM Platform initiative.
+Prior to this, Carsten oversaw the management of Winton’s research division.
+Carsten joined Winton in 2008, after earning a Diploma with distinction from RWTH Aachen in Germany and a PhD with distinction from the University of Zurich.
 For his PhD and postdoctoral position, Carsten worked at the DESY collider facility in Hamburg, analysing data from high-energy particle collisions.